DallanQ/race_for_the_galaxy/Manual.md

 #### All Goods (page 10)

-> Image of four set of cards with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with ?-1 inside
+> Image of four set of cards with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with ?-1 inside.

 Discard all goods (possibly after using other consume powers) to gain VP chips equal to one less than the number of goods discarded.